opentracing/opentracing-php/README.md

 ### Deserializing from the wire

-When using http header for context propagation you can use either the `Request` or the `$_SERVER` variable:
+When using http header for context propagation you can use the `Request` for example:

 ```php
     use OpenTracing\Carriers\HttpHeaders;